vg2012/portfolio/Deployment Guide.md

 # Portfolio Management System

-This is a application to maintain the stock Portfolio
+Application to maintain the stock Portfolio

 ## Deploying the application locally
 Pre-installation requirement